akinsho/bufferline.nvim/README.md

 ```

 When using a sorted bufferline it's advisable that you use the `BufferLineCycleNext` and `BufferLineCyclePrev`
-commands since these will traverse the bufferline bufferlist in order whereas. `bnext` and `bprev` will cycle
+commands since these will traverse the bufferline bufferlist in order whereas `bnext` and `bprev` will cycle
-buffers according to the buffer numbers given by vim
+buffers according to the buffer numbers given by vim.

 ### Bufferline Pick functionality (inspired by [`barbar.nvim`](https://github.com/romgrk/barbar.nvim))